 v.
-Statement of Project Objectives (SOPO)
+Statement of Project Objectives (SOPO) (required)

 Applicants must complete a SOPO.
-A SOPO template is available at: EERE Funding Application and Management Forms.
-The SOPO, including the Milestone Table, must not exceed 10 pages when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point (except in figures or tables, which may be 10-point font).
+A SOPO template is available at: EERE Forms.
+The SOPO, including the Milestone Table, must not exceed 15 pages when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point (except in figures or tables, which may be 10-point font).

-Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".
+Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber_LeadOrganization_SOPO".

 vi.
-SF-424: Application for Federal Assistance
+SF-424: Application for Federal Assistance (required)

-Applicants must complete the SF-424 Application for Federal Assistance which is available at: EERE Funding Application and Management Forms.
-Complete all required fields in accordance with the instructions on the form.
+Applicants must complete the SF-424 Application for Federal Assistance, which is available at: EERE Funding Application and Management Forms.
 The list of certifications and assurances in Field 21 can be found at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
 Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first phase or other subset of the project period.